stowball/Suzi/README.md

 * Use `grunt dev` to run in dev mode (un-minified CSS and JS)
 * Use `grunt bust` to manually bust the cache on CSS and JS files
 * Use `grunt validate` to validate all of the HTML builds in /public/builds/
+* Use `grunt build` to build the project for release

 #### Set up